github/docs/content/code-security/dependabot/working-with-dependabot/removing-dependabot-access-to-public-registries.md

 ---
-title: Configuring Dependabot to only access private registries
+title: Removing Dependabot access to public registries
 intro: 'Examples of how you can configure {% data variables.product.prodname_dependabot %} to only access private registries by removing calls to public registries.'
 permissions: 'People with write permissions to a repository can configure {% data variables.product.prodname_dependabot %} for the repository.'
 miniTocMaxHeadingLevel: 3